richkmeli/Richkware/README.md

 Framework for building Windows malwares, written in C++.

-## Related Projects

-[Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server): Service for management of hosts where is present a malware developped using **Richkware** framework.

-[Richkware-Manager-Client](https://github.com/richkmeli/Richkware-Manager-Client): Client of **Richkware-Manager-Server**, that obtains list of all hosts and is able to send commands to do at each of them.

 ## Description

 It's a library of network and OS functions, that you can use to create a malware.